-Note: Please specify the service contents of the non-audit fee: (e.g. taxation certification, verification or other financial consultation service)
+Note: Please specify the service contents of the non-audit fee (e.g. taxation certification, verification or other financial consultation service): The non-audit fee was paid for the settlement operations of the subsidiary, "To Gather Corporation".

 - (II) If any of the matters listed below should exist, related information should be disclosed: - 1.
-If there is any change in the appointed independent auditors and the Company's annual auditing expenses decreased simultaneously: Not Applicable - 2.
-Auditing expenses decreased by 10% in comparison to the previous year: Not Applicable VI.
-Information on the Change of Accountants: None. - (I) About the Former CPA: - (II) About Successor CPAs: Not Applicable - (III) The Reply of Former CPAs on Article 10.6.1 and Article 10.6.2.3 of the Standards: None - VII.
+If there is any change in the appointed independent auditors and the Company's annual auditing expenses decreased simultaneously:Not Applicable - 2.
+Auditing expenses decreased by 10% in comparison to the previous year:Not Applicable VI.
+Information on the Change of Accountants: - (I) About the Former CPA:

+(II) About Successor CPAs:

+(III) The Reply of Former CPAs on Article 10.6.1 and Article 10.6.2.3 of the Standards: None

+VII.
 Information on the Service of the Company's Chairman, General Manager, and Financial or Accounting Managers at the Accounting Firm or Its Affiliates within a Year: Not Applicable